 With some of these providers, you can purchase additional packages including, for example, legal advice or help in case of warnings.
 This may be an alternative to hiring your own law firm and not only an option for smaller online shops.
 In this case, you should make sure that you know exactly which services are covered by the service providers.
 Do they check that the structure of your shop pages complies with the law?
 Or the legal suitability of WordPress plugins?
 Large shops often follow a two-track approach here: they purchase a (more cost-effective) service for processes that can be standardized and, for more complex questions, they then commission a law firm specialized in online law.

 There are some good extensions available that make your WooCommerce Shop as legally secure as possible - but no one can offer you 100% protection.
 You still need to get support from suitable specialist lawyers, especially at the beginning.
 Only they can estimate which additional measures are necessary for your business model.

-We recommend that you include the factor "legal certainty" in the cost calculation for your online shop.
-Especially if you're unable to implement all the points mentioned yourself.
-As soon as you include your own working time in this calculation, you should expect a sum in the low five-figure range until the first version of your web shop can go live.
-Ongoing maintenance is also a challenge.
-You can find further information in the article cost of WooCommerce.
+We recommend that you include the "legal security" factor in the cost calculation for your online store.
+Especially if you can't implement all of the above points yourself.
+As soon as you include your own working time, a sum in the low five-digit range quickly becomes due until the first version of your webshop can go live.
+And also the ongoing maintenance is quite expensive.
+You can find more information about this in the article Costs of WooCommerce.

 You can find more tips on WooCommerce in our 70+ sites strong e-book WooCommerce for professionals: Online shops with WordPress .
 It is aimed at freelancers, agencies, WP professionals, but also at beginners.